xonq/mycotools/mycotools/README.md

 # UPDATE
 Mycotools is currently in an advanced beta state with frequent updates.
-It is recommended to run the following in your conda environment before analyses:
+It is recommended to run the following in your conda environment if you are having trouble with analyses:

 ```bash
 conda update mycotools -c xonq